elras/desmokenet/README.md

-## Real-time Surgery Smoke Removal by Deep Learning
+## Deep Smoke Removal from Minimally Invasive Surgery Videos

 We employed transfer learning and reached state of the art performance in automatic smoke removal from image-guided surgery videos.